 Afghanistan crisis: How CAFOD is responding and how you can help

 The humanitarian situation in Afghanistan is deteriorating.
 Hundreds of thousands of Afghans fled their homes, compounding an existing crisis following periods of drought and decades of conflict.
-As winter approaches, millions of people face hunger and extreme poverty.
+This winter, millions of people face hunger and extreme poverty.

 What is the current situation in Afghanistan?